The government have announced a reduction in income tax for next year, despite the worsening state of public finances.

-The headline announcement was a reduction in income tax, with changes proposed both in the rate and bands that will apply next year, on 2019 income.
+The headline announcement was a reduction in income tax, with changes proposed both in the rate and bands that will apply on 2020 income.

-The first band up to €9,964 remains the same, to which a 0% rate will continue to apply.
+The first band up to €9,964 to which a 0% rate will continue to apply.

 The principle change comes in the second band of income between €9,964 and €27,519, with a reduction in the rate from 14% to 11%, but also a reduction in the income threshold to which this rate applies, down to €25,405 from €27,519.

 That will mean that those whose marginal rate is the third band of 30% will benefit less from the rate reduction in the second band.

 Finally, there is also a reduction in the income threshold at which the 41% rate kicks in, from €73,779 to €72,644.